Heat Pump User Tips

 2.

 Heat pumps operate most efficiently when holding a steady temperature.
-Turning a heat pump down when you’re away or asleep may actually use more energy than leaving it on.
-The reason is that it has to work harder to come back to the desired temperature than it does to maintain it.
-It’s best to set it at a comfortable temperature and forget it.
-Adjusting the temperature for short periods of time, such as overnight, will not save money with a heat pump.
+Turning heat pumps down when you’re away or asleep may actually use more energy than leaving them on.
+The reason is that they have to work harder to come back to the desired temperature than they do to maintain it.
+It’s best to set them at a comfortable temperature and forget it.
+Adjusting the temperature for short periods of time, such as overnight, will not save money with heat pumps.

-Many heat pump indoor units are mounted high on the wall near the ceiling.
-Because heat rises and heat pumps measure temperature at the indoor units, you may find you need to set your heat pump at a higher temperature than with a traditional wall thermostat setting.
-Set it for comfort regardless of your usual boiler or furnace setting.
+Many heat pump indoor units are mounted high on the wall.
+Because heat rises and heat pumps measure temperature at the indoor units, you may find you need to set your heat pump at a higher temperature than with a traditional wall thermostat setting to feel comfortable.
 This may be different for heat pumps with floor units or wall-mounted thermostats.

 3.